stub42/pytz/src/README.txt

 not matter.
 However, if you are trying to schedule meetings with people in different timezones or analyze log files it is not acceptable.

 The best and simplest solution is to stick with using UTC.
 The pytz package encourages using UTC for internal timezone representation by including a special UTC implementation based on the standard Python reference implementation in the Python documentation.
 This timezone unpickles to be the same instance, and pickles to a relatively small size.
 The UTC implementation can be obtained as pytz.utc, pytz.UTC, or pytz.timezone('UTC').
-Note that this instance is not the same instance (or implementation) as other timezones with the same meaning (GMT, Greenwich, Universal, etc.).

 >>> import pickle, pytz
 >>> dt = datetime(2005, 3, 1, 14, 13, 21, tzinfo=utc)